jcksnvllxr80/Learn-Coding/Appendix - 📜 How to make a script.md

 - `python` = "Hey Python program!"
 - `hello.py` = "Please run this file for me!"

-It's like telling your friend "Hey Sarah, read this book called 'Adventure Story'" - you're telling who should do something (`python`) and what they should do it with (`your-file.py`).
+This is like telling your friend "Hey Sarah, read this book called 'Adventure Story'" - you're telling who should do something (`python`) and what they should do it with (`your-file.py`).

 ---